Voluntary Interdistrict Choice Corporation

 State of Integration in St. Louis

 The St. Louis student transfer program was established to increase racial integration in metropolitan area public schools under a settlement agreement reached in the St. Louis desegregation case and approved by the federal court in 1983.
-This settlement agreement allows African-American students residing in the city of St. Louis to attend participating school districts in St. Louis County provided certain eligibility requirements regarding residency and behavior records are met.
+This settlement agreement allowed African-American students residing in the city of St. Louis to attend participating school districts in St. Louis County provided certain eligibility requirements regarding residency and behavior records are met.
 The program also provided for non-African-American students who live in participating suburban school districts to transfer into a St. Louis magnet school in the city.

 In 1999, a revised settlement agreement was reached amongst the various parties which transformed the federally supervised program into a voluntary program under the jurisdiction of the Voluntary Interdistrict Choice Corporation (VICC).
 Under this agreement, suburban school districts would continue accepting new transfer students and maintain certain targeted enrollment levels for at least a 10 year period ending in 2008/2009.
 Since that time the program has been extended three times.
-All currently enrolled students will be able to continue through graduation, we are currently allowed to enroll new students through the 2023/2024 school year (under the current provisions of the Settlement Agreement as amended.)
+All currently enrolled students will be able to continue through graduation.
+We were allowed to enroll new students through the 2023/2024 school year (under the current provisions of the Settlement Agreement as amended.)
 We believe this program is beneficial to both students from the City as well as in the County and our focus is serving children and their families as long as we can within the legal constraints that we must abide by.